Teriyaki Salmon & Noodles

 It's very important you prepare your ingredients as specified above as stir fries move quickly!

 Preheat your oven to 180°C. Line a tray with some foil and place over your salmon fillets.
-Drizzle with sesame oil and season with salt and pepper.

 Preheat the sesame oil in a large frying pan or wok.
 Once hot, add in the garlic, ginger, chilli, lime zest and spring onion, and fry for about 30 seconds until fragrant.